Skip to Main Content

 The course will be divided into 2 themes a day, that is, 8 themes in total plus feedback sessions discussing the students’ projects and a final session on the future of leadership studies:

-Theme 3: Leadership and identity
+• Theme 3: Leadership and being

-Theme 4: Leadership and technology
+• Theme 4: Leadership and digitization

-Theme 5: Leadership and responsibility
+• Theme 5: Leadership and well-being

-Theme 7: Power, status and leadership
+• Theme 7: Power, responsibility and leadership

 Teaching style